How to Make a Creamy Garlic Sauce

 - Add 1/3 cup chicken broth to the onion/garlic mixture and continue to heat on low.
 In a small cup, combine another 1/3 cup chicken broth with 2 teaspoons cornstarch.

 - Whisk thoroughly with a small whisk.
-Then gradually add to saucepan, whisking to combine.
+Then gradually add to the saucepan, whisking to combine.

-- Reduce heat to simmer, and allow to thicken.
+- Reduce heat to a simmer and allow the sauce to thicken.
 This usually takes one to two minutes.

 - Add 1/3 cup cream and tarragon.
 Simmer for 1 to 2 minutes.

 - Taste, then season with salt and pepper as needed.
 If the sauce becomes too thick, add additional chicken broth (not cream).